nivekcode/svg-to-ts/README.md

 # Who is this for?

-`svg-to-ts` is designed for autors of component libraries or icon libraries.
-Our examples and tutorials are made with Angular, however `svg-to-ts` can also be used with other frameworks or vanilla TypeScript / JavaScript.
+`svg-to-ts` is designed for autors of component libraries, icon libraries and SPA authors.
+Our examples and tutorials are made with Angular, however `svg-to-ts` can also be used with other frameworks such as React or vanilla TypeScript / JavaScript.

 # Why you should use svg-to-ts